 I really love the Cotz sunscreen for my face.
 It’s slightly tinted and takes the place of foundation on an active day.
 It can also be used in place of a primer.

 The Coola is the one natural sunscreen I really trust on my body when the sun is strong.
-Many natural sunscreens just don't do their job as far as blocking out the sun goes but this one is the best I've found.
+Many natural sunscreens just don’t do their job as far as blocking out the sun goes but this one is the best I’ve found.
+They also have a great spray for your hair and scalp.
+I usually wear a hat when I know I’m going to be out in the sun for an extended period of time but if you’ve ever had a burn on your scalp, you know why they make products like this.

 Finally, the Neutrogena is my go-to for aerosol sunscreen.
 I know it’s not the most environmentally friendly sun protection but it does the trick as far as great coverage goes.